m1k1o/chat/README.md

 Where simplicity meets usability:

 * No user accounts - just enter nickname and join.
-* No history saved - only logged-in users can see recent history.
+* No history saved by default - only logged-in users can see recent history.
 * No configuration.
 * Only one room - you can't create any other rooms or write PM to others.
 * Files sharing is possible - without storing any data on server.